Reign of Juan Carlos I: The Calvo Sotelo government (1981–1982)

-Gonzalez's socialist government (1982–1996)
+Gonzalez government (1982–1996)

 After its victory in the October 1982 elections, the PSOE remained in power for almost fourteen years.
 It confirmed its absolute majority in the following two elections (1986 and 1989) and from 1993, although it lost it, it remained the most voted party and was able to continue governing thanks to the support of other groups.
 During this extended period, the consolidation of the Spanish democracy occurred, and Spain became a society fully comparable to that of its European neighbors.

 The socialist project

 The political program developed by the governments presided by Felipe González was not a project of "socialist transformation" but of "modernization" of Spanish society to put it on a par with the rest of the "advanced" democratic societies.
 The PSOE's electoral program was very ambitious as it aimed to consolidate democracy and face the economic crisis as well as to adapt the productive structures to a more efficient and competitive economy and to achieve a fairer and more egalitarian society with the universalization of health, education and pensions.
 This was synthesized in the slogan "Que España funcione" ("Let Spain work") thanks to a "gobierno que gobierna" ("government that governs").
 However, the economic and political situation that Calvo Sotelo's government bequeathed to him was very complicated.
 Economic stagnation continued, with unemployment exceeding 16%, inflation not falling below 15% and a runaway budget deficit.
-ETA terrorism continued and the threat of a coup had not disappeared.
+ETA activity continued and the threat of a coup had not disappeared.